GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/command-palette-and-shortcuts.md

 ---
 # Command palette and shortcuts

 GDevelop provides keyboard shortcuts that allow you to quickly get to places.
-You can customise them to fit your preferences.
+You can customize them to fit your preferences.

 !!! warning